 One thing you can do as a boss is to try to understand everyone’s needs.
 Every single person has different desires, worries, qualities, and needs.
 Some will be obvious – for example, a parent of a young baby may request shorter hours to help manage their childcare.
 Others won’t be so easy to see.

 What’s important here is that your staff know that you are open to having discussions about their needs – no matter what they are.
 If someone needs time off for healthcare, mental health, or any other reason, they should feel comfortable talking to you about it.
+Business should give importance to employee health.
 If they want to gain a promotion and require some help and training, you should be there to encourage them.
 This kind of healthy respectful environment will allow you to have excellent staff.

 Offer Proper Benefits

 This is one more for your staff’s wellbeing, but important nonetheless.
-You should offer a benefits program that makes your staff feel wanted and respected by you.
+Then have you considered giving your staff flexible benefits?
+These work so well as they are tailored to the employees, so are much more appreciated than general benefits.
+You should offer an employee benefits program that makes your staff feel wanted and respected by you.
 Good pay is, of course, essential.
 However, there are myriad other benefits you could offer to promote happy staff.
 For example, a well-matched pension program is often widely wanted by staff.
 Other fun benefits like discounts, group trips, phone bills, and tax-reduced purchase schemes are all well received.

 If you blend training and understanding with communication and great benefits, you’ll promote a happy, healthy, and respectful environment in your office.
 These things are crucial if you want to have a well-rounded and productive team in your business.
 Start right away and you’ll then encounter no issues as your business grows and changes over time.